The Rise of the Portugal Dream

 Some are covered by wild vines and olive trees.

-Others still hold traces of the families who once lived there old wooden doors, hand-built stone walls, and fading blue paint beside the windows.
+Others still hold traces of the families who once lived there, old wooden doors, hand-built stone walls, and fading blue paint beside the windows.

 For decades, many of these homes were abandoned as younger generations left the countryside searching for work in Lisbon, Porto, France, Switzerland, and beyond.
 Entire villages slowly became quieter year after year.